Cisco Linksys E4200 1.0.05 Build 7 devices contain a Security Bypass Vulnerability which could allow remote attackers to gain unauthorized access.

 A vulnerability in the Telnet service of Cisco Small Business RV110W Wireless-N VPN Firewall Routers could allow an unauthenticated, remote attacker to take full control of the device with a high-privileged account.
 The vulnerability exists because a system account has a default and static password.
 An attacker could exploit this vulnerability by using this default account to connect to the affected system.
 A successful exploit could allow the attacker to gain full control of an affected device.

-A vulnerability in the vDaemon process in Cisco IOS XE SD-WAN Software could allow an unauthenticated, remote attacker to cause a buffer overflow on an affected device.
-This vulnerability is due to insufficient bounds checking when an affected device processes traffic.
-An attacker could exploit this vulnerability by sending crafted traffic to the device.
-A successful exploit could allow the attacker to cause a buffer overflow and possibly execute arbitrary commands with root-level privileges, or cause the device to reload, which could result in a denial of service condition.
+A vulnerability in Cisco SD-WAN Solution Software could allow an unauthenticated, remote attacker to cause a buffer overflow on an affected device.
+The vulnerability is due to insufficient input validation.
+An attacker could exploit this vulnerability by sending crafted traffic to an affected device.
+A successful exploit could allow the attacker to gain access to information that they are not authorized to access, make changes to the system that they are not authorized to make, and execute commands on an affected system with privileges of the root user.